METAPOETICS II/VI

 and we both drank a lot of champagne.

-She got a little crème fraîche too.
+She also got a taste of crème fraîche.

 🦞_